 A professor of English at the University of Massachusetts Amherst, I teach undergraduate courses in writing and graduate courses in composition-rhetoric.
 From 2007-2011, I also directed the University Writing Program.
 My research interests include histories of rhetoric, theories of argument, and pedagogies of writing.
 My publications include City of Rhetoric: Revitalizing the Public Sphere in Metropolitan America (SUNY Press, 2008) and From Form to Meaning: Freshman Composition and the Long Sixties, 1957-1974 (Univ. of Pittsburgh Press, 2011).
 For more about me, see the menu items at the top of this page.
 In addition:

-- I co-chair the University’s “Common Read” – now in its 4th year!
-Check out our blog!
+- Learn about the University’s “Common Read” – now in its 5th year!
+(I am former co-chair.)

 - And follow my City of Rhetoric blog, developed in 2013 at the Plangere Culture Lab!